Psychologist Therapist Counselling Hamilton

 CBT can be very effective for a wide range of concerns such as depression, anxiety, OCD, trauma, eating disorders, alcohol and addiction issues and anger problems as long as patients or clients actively participate in the treatment and complete homework or between-session work.

 CBT interventions focus on helping individuals to become aware of and shift or challenge the content of their negative thinking.
 Our style of thinking (e.g., when we generalize, catastrophize or discount the positives etc) is known to significantly impact on our mood, feelings and behaviour.
-An example of an intervention commonly used in CBT is 'thought monitoring', where people are taught to notice and monitor negative thinking styles in order to label their thoughts and then challenge their thoughts with socratic dialogue and/or specific questions.
+An example of an intervention commonly used in CBT is 'thought monitoring', where people are taught to notice and monitor negative thinking styles (at first using a thought record) in order to label their thoughts and then challenge their thoughts with socratic dialogue and/or specific questions.

 Samaen, M., et al., (2020).
 A clinical effectiveness trial comparing ACT and CBT for inpatients with depressive and mixed mental disorders.

-All of our therapists are trained in CBT.
+All available therapists are trained in CBT.
 Contact us for more information about how CBT could be helpful to you or to request an appointment.

 ACT stands for Acceptance and Commitment Therapy.
 ACT originated in the 1980s with Steven Hayes and is considered a 'new wave' therapy approach that takes a non-pathologizing view of human problems and suffering and incorporates mindfulness principles into its approach.